jaishnav002-lgtm/apnacollege-demo/README.md

 # apnacollege-demo
 this is my learning from yt
-i am the creator -- jaishnav
+i am the creator -- jaishnav (adithya) cd